springfeld7/SpaceShooter/README.md

 ---
 ## Passing Grade Achievements:
 1 - Refactor all user-facing Strings into resources

 2 - Improve the Star entity class
+- Stars now comes in three different sizes.

 3 - Add sound effects to all important interactions

+4 - Make a new Enemy type
+- Added SineEnemy, an enemy with its own movement pattern.

+5 - Implement recovery frames
+- Added invincibility window and blinking effect

 ---
 ## Pass With Distinction Achievements: